eshikasinghh/bioe131final/TrackWalkthroughs/Conservation_Scores/.ipynb_checkpoints/README-checkpoint.md

 Run the python script in this folder to calculate the conservation scores for each protein that we want to observe.

-Once you have ran it, you should see 4 new .wig files appear
+Once you have ran it, you should see 4 new .wig files appear.
+You can ignore the other generated files.

 ## 2 Convert to BigWig Files